 Friday, January 31 is Chinese New Year.
 2014 is the Year of the Horse.
 Tomorrow is the eve of the new year and it is the day set aside for the Reunion Dinner.
 Traditionally, all unmarried and married male offspring together with their families from near and far are expected to join their parents for this feast.
 It is a time of great joy and celebration and one that is not to be missed.

 In Chinese culture, certain numbers are believed to be auspicious.
 The number 2 is considered a good number because “good things come in pairs”.
 In Cantonese, two is the homophone for “easy”.
 The number 8 is much favored because it is the homophone for “prosper”.
 Therefore, the number 28 is really auspicious because it sounds like “easy to prosper”.
 Hence, here are 28 Chinese New Year Recipes that I have lined up for you.
 Chinese New Year is celebrated over 15 days and so you still have lots of opportunities to try out these dishes.
-Simply click on the image to open in a new window.
+Simply click on the image to view the recipe.

 May the Year of the Horse bring you good health, wealth, and much joy.